AlbertHZL/PIS-G/README.md

 In addition, if you want to reproduce the inversion results of synthetic data, use the software as described in the file “user manual.md” or “user manual.pdf” in the folder of “supplementary_files”.
 Refer to the sections of “1.1 Project operation”, “1.2 Import data” and “4 Inversion” to reproduce the results.
 Refer to section of “2.4 3D view of Model (2)-(5)” for the 3D view of results, then right-click the plot of 3D view to obtain X-Y profile, X-Z profile and Y-Z profile.
 The input data is named “grav_rfi_data.txt” in the folder of “Test data”.

-Name of program: Parallel Inversion Software of Gravity gradiometry data (PIS-G) Title of the manuscript: Three dimensional inversion and software development of vertical gravity gradient based on multiple GPUs
+Name of program: Parallel Inversion Software of Gravity gradiometry data (PIS-G)
 Developer: Zhenlong Hou, Jikang Wei, Tianxiao Mao, Yujun Zheng, Yuchen Ding Contact address: NO. 3-11, Wenhua Road, Heping District, Shenyang, P. R. China Telephone number: +8618309831845